 The Down Syndrome Foundation of Florida partners with iCan Shine to bring Central Florida much more than just a bike-riding program.
 The mission of this camp is to teach individuals with Down syndrome and other unique abilities to ride a conventional two wheel bicycle and become lifelong independent riders.
 This achievement, in turn, creates a gateway of opportunity, helping them gain assurance and self-reliance in many other aspects of their lives.
 For many people, it’s a seemingly impossible task to master but with this program 80% of the participants usually do it in less than a week’s time.
 Within days of learning to ride, many individuals begin exhibiting independent behaviors at home.

 Their adapted bicycling program had its genesis in the more than 20 years of research by Dr. Richard E. Klein and his students at the University of Illinois at Urbana-Champaign.
 Richard retired from his academic career at the University of Illinois in 1998 and the first bike camp was held in 1999 in LaCrosse, WI.
 In the ensuing years, Dr. Klein and his wife, Marjorie, invested a significant portion of their lives in growing the program to three fleets of bikes and approximately 30 camps in 2006.
 Today these camps are held in 80 cities around the USA and Canada.
 With their new identity, iCan Shine, they plan to expand their program offering to include other activities such as swimming.

-To ensure the safety of our participants and the best use of our limited resources we have established certain criteria that all participants must meet to be eligible to attend a camp.
+To ensure the safety of our participants and to help families determine if their son/daughter is ready for bike camp we have established certain criteria that all participants must meet to be eligible to attend a camp.
 These criteria are:

-The abilities listed below indicate the likelihood of any given participant’s success in learning to ride a two wheel bicycle at a Lose The Training Wheels camp:
+The abilities listed below indicate the likelihood of any given participant’s success in learning to ride a two wheel bicycle at iCan!
+Bike camp: